 Watts Clever Plug-in Power Meter

-With the Watts Clever Power Meter you can measure power consumption and usage cost of any plug-in appliance.
+With the Watts Clever Power Meter you can measure power consumption and operating cost of any plug-in appliance.
+It measures:

 The Power Meter will help you uncover your most energy hungry appliances.
 Then you can get started on reducing your power bills!